 Internships » The best way to gain relevant work experience and obtain career positions is through an internship.
 Each department in the college maintains information on internships specific to their degrees and majors.

-Career outcomes » Information Technology majors have a 98 percent placement rate within six months of graduation, while Supply Chain and Operations Management majors have a 100 percent placement rate.
+Career outcomes » Information Technology and Supply Chain and Operations Management majors have a 100 percent placement rate within six months of graduation.
 Career information for MBA graduates with an information technology or supply chain management emphasis is also available.

 Scholarships » With support by generous donors, numerous scholarship opportunities are available to UW-Whitewater students.